CiscoDevNet/ansible-pyats/README.md

 Role Variables
 --------------

-`command`: the command to run on the device `snapshot_file`: the name of the tile to either store or retrieve the command "shapshot"
+* `command`: the command to run on the device
+* `snapshot_file`: the name of the file to either store or retrieve the command "shapshot"

 Dependencies
 ------------